jusfeel/boss_db/README.md

     http://127.0.0.1:8098/search/index/<appname>_<model>_idx ( After you have saved something ) # index exists
     http://127.0.0.1:8098/types/<application>_main/buckets/<bucket>/props (<bucket> is the plural form of <model>) # verify index is set on bucket

 Done!
-Now you can use boss_db module now.
+Now you can use boss_db module.

 Other information
 -----------------